 At the rate spot-stop.
 You will want a nice, square stop, with the horse rocking back on his hindquarters.
 If your horse does not stop nice and square-either doesn't want to stop smoothly or shifts his hindquarters, immediately back him a few lengths and ride forward again and stop again.
 Continue to do that and adjust your hands or legs to accomplish a nice, square stop.
 Once you have that straight stop with the horse rocking back on his hindquarters, relax for a minute.
 Give a few pets and give your horse a second to digest what you just asked of him.

 Around the barrel-when you are ready to proceed from the stop to going around the barrel.
 Lift your hands and position your legs so that when you ask your horse to move forward, they move their bodies forward, without stepping sideways or away from the barrel.
 The only bend you want to feel is in the ribcage.
 Only slightly bend your horse's face-just so you can see his eye.
 Squeeze him forward and let him find his way around the barrel.
 The goal is to feel him bend around the barrel in a uniform manner.
 Meaning his body should be in a nice arc from head to shoulders to tail.
 You do not want the head and neck bent more than the rest of the body.
 You do not want the shoulder's drifting outside the bend and you do not want the hindquarters flipping out.
 At first you may find that your horse has a hard time maintaining this continuous bend and will have to make constant adjustments to help them.
 The end result will be a horse that bends softly around the barrel, reaches with his front feet and drives up underneath himself with his inside hind leg.
-Remember to look between the horse's ears as you bend around the barrel, not AT the barrel and NOT at the next barrel(yet).
+Remember to look between the horse's ears as you begin the bend around the barrel and only when your leg has reached the backside of the barrel should you look to the next barrel.